gavv/signal-estimator/README.md

 ![](./doc/plot_edited.png)

-In this example we were measuring the latency of an Android phone with AirPods connected via Bluetooth, and the measured latency was about 238ms.
+In this example we were measuring the latency of an Android phone with AirPods connected via Bluetooth, and the measured latency was about 238 ms.

 If output and input dumps were written to the same file, you can pass to the script just that one file.
 If dump includes multiple input devices, you should choose which one to display using `--device` option of the script.